SWI-Prolog/contrib-protobufs/bootstrap/README.md

 TODO: These notes reflect an older stage of the bootstrap process.
 Both the notes and the Makefile need to be cleaned up, to remove stuff that's no longer needed.
-However, Google has enormous amounts of code that depeds on protobufs, so all changes are extremely likely to be backwards compatible.
+However, Google has enormous amounts of code that depends on protobufs, so all changes are very likely to be backwards compatible.

+NOTE: the Prolog plugin outputs an error if there is a field it doesn't recognize.
+This is to catch the unlikely event that the `.proto` specification has changed by adding something which changes the meaning of existing fields.

 ## Overview of the original bootstrap process